Understand the core ideas behind NodeTool so you can build workflows confidently.

 - In-memory registry lookup (with and without a trailing

-- Lookup in the installed packages registry for external nodes
+- Installed packages registry for external nodes

-- Fallback match by class name only, ignoring an optional
+- Fallback match by class name only

 This enables loading graphs without pre-importing all node modules and supports short class-name references.